 Algorand Smart Contracts (ASC1), provides both smart contracts and smart signatures.
 The intended use case for the contract will determine the appropriate type to use.
 Smart signatures are primarily used to delegate signature authority.
-Smart signatures can also be used as escrow or contract accounts, but in most cases it is preferrable to use a smart contract when an escrow is required.
+Smart signatures can also be used as escrow or contract accounts, but in most cases it is preferable to use a smart contract when an escrow is required.

 Most Algorand transactions are authorized by a signature from a single account or a multisignature account.
 Algorand’s smart signatures allow for a third type of signature using a Transaction Execution Approval Language (TEAL) program, called a logic signature (LogicSig).
 Smart signatures provide two modes for TEAL logic to operate as a LogicSig, to create a contract account that functions similar to an escrow or to delegate signature authority to another account.
 These two modes are discussed in detail in Usage Modes.